Oofles/rsac21-ransom/LAB_FILES/creation.md

 4. Type "encrypt" and press enter.
 5. Then type "random" and press enter to replace the word encrypt with random.
 6. Press A to do it for all cases.
-7. Now cursor down to line 153 that should contain the function "rsa.randomOAEP".
+7. Now cursor down to line 153 that should contain the function `rsa.randomOAEP`
-8. Change this to "rsa.EncryptOAEP" and nothing else on the line.
+8. Change this to `rsa.EncryptOAEP` and nothing else on the line.
 It is case sensitive.
 9. Use ctrl+x, then y, and enter, to save.
 10. Again build running `sudo env GOOS=windows GOARCH=amd64 go build main.go` (Capitilization matters!)
 11. Rename the executable. `sudo mv main.exe test264.exe`